licarpen/aws-developer/README.md

 * declarative: don't need to order or orchestrate
 * creates many stacks for many apps (ex: VPC stack, network stacks, app stacks)
 * leverage existing templates and documentation
-* upload template in S3
+* **upload template in S3**
-* can't edit templates - upload new version
+* **can't edit templates - upload new version**
-* deleting a stack deletes all artifacts associated with it
+* **deleting a stack deletes all artifacts associated with it**
 * template helpers
   * references and functions
 * Any resources created as part of your .ebextensions is part of your CloudFormation template and will get deleted if the environment is terminated
+* AWS CloudFormation StackSets extends the functionality of stacks by enabling you to create, update, or delete stacks across multiple accounts and regions with a single operation.
+Using an administrator account, you define and manage an AWS CloudFormation template, and use the template as the basis for provisioning stacks into selected target accounts across specified regions.
+* After you’ve defined a stack set, you can create, update, or delete stacks in the target accounts and regions you specify.
+When you create, update, or delete stacks, you can also specify operational preferences, such as the order of regions in which you want the operation to be performed, the failure tolerance beyond which stack operations stop, and the number of accounts in which operations are performed on stacks concurrently.
+Remember that a stack set is a regional resource so if you create a stack set in one region, you cannot see it or change it in other regions.

 ### Deploying CloudFormation templates